aradhyas8/Flowrite/README.md

-FloWrite is a real-time document editing platform, enables seamless creation, sharing, and editing of documents among users in a dynamic interface.
+FloWrite is a real-time document editing platform, enabling seamless creation, sharing, and editing of documents among users in a dynamic interface.